 What is inclusion?

-At The Grace School at Meeting Street we describe inclusion as a flexible and dynamic approach to learning in which students of all abilities work together to achieve developmentally appropriate social and academic goals.
+At The Grace School we describe inclusion as a flexible and dynamic approach to learning in which students of all abilities work together to achieve developmentally appropriate social and academic goals.
 Effective inclusion programs such as ours include:

 - Raising academic, social and behavioral expectations for all students